guilhermejccavalcanti/s3m/README.md

 -------------
 #### Requisites

-The instalation intregates the tool with GIT version control system.
+The instalation integrates the tool with GIT version control system.
 So, GIT must be installed and configured.
 Otherwise, you can run the tool [standalone](https://github.com/guilhermejccavalcanti/jFSTMerge#running-standalone).

 #### Automatic installation
 Double-click on the jar from the [/installer](https://github.com/guilhermejccavalcanti/jFSTMerge/tree/master/installer) folder.